 I’ve talked before about the fact that the management of content is the hard part, The presentation of content is usually pretty easy, while actually getting content to the 50-yard line of our situation — through creation, adding of metadata, approvals, various workflows, etc. — is the real value-add of content management.

-I say use whatever language you need to program your CMS, but don’t feel compelled to use that same langauge for presenting the content.
+I say use whatever language you need to program your CMS, but don’t feel compelled to use that same language for presenting the content.
 ColdFusion would be perfect in this capacity (and ColdFusion Express is — or was — free).
 Client-tools work work well here as well — Dreamweaver has great database integration, and FrontPage would even work in a pinch.
 And who could forget about Escapade?

 I working on a CMS right now, and I’m tempted to bag the entire built-in templating system I have and just leverage an existing language for it.
-I’m suddenly enamoured with the idea of drawing a defined “content line” and having a complete separation of systems on either side of, with the only common element the database itself.
+I’m suddenly enamored with the idea of drawing a defined “content line” and having a complete separation of systems on either side of, with the only common element the database itself.